calipho-sib/sequence-viewer/README.md

 `bower install`  (will install the browser dependencies)

-make your changes and modifications
+...make your changes and modifications...

 `npm run dist` (will create the min & bundle versions in dist/)

 `npm run build` (will create the bundle js & css in build/ for node)

+`grunt bump` (will push and add a new release)

 `npm publish` (will publish in npm)

-`grunt bump` (will push and add a new release)